-Welcome to the NYC Elder Abuse Center’s (NYCEAC) Field Guide: News and Resources for Elder Justice Professionals blog.
-We’ve selected and analyzed the most helpful articles and resources relevant to More →
+Welcome to the NYC Elder Abuse Center’s (NYCEAC) news and resource roundup blog, The Field Guide.
+We’ve selected and analyzed pertinent articles and resources relevant to More →

-These FAQs answer questions about MDTs in general and the NYCEAC’s MDTs specifically.
+These FAQs answer questions about elder abuse Multidisciplinary Teams (MDTs) in general and the NYC Elder Abuse Center’s EMDTs (Enhanced Multidisciplinary Teams) specifically.

-1) What are MDTs and why do we need them?
+2) What are MDTs and why do we need them?
 MDTs bring professionals together from across disciplines and systems to problem solve complex cases of elder abuse.
 Those responding to elder abuse often operate in silos, unaware of parallel investigations and unable to access the knowledge and resources needed to respond effectively.
 Professionals working in isolation are often hampered by the limits of their own expertise and authority.
 Thus, gaps in care or service duplication often occurs.
 In contrast, MDTs are a powerful person-centered, highly coordinated intervention.
 Members carefully consider each older victim’s situation and individual strengths, needs and preferences when creating a response.

-6) What are the evidence-based benefits of MDTs?
+7) What are the evidence-based benefits of MDTs?
 Research on MDTs suggests that they significantly improve the efficiency and effectiveness of response to cases of elder abuse.
 Professionals are able to establish relationships with colleagues in different offices and systems, the team can design individualized interventions to accommodate the unique needs of each victim, and the coordination creates accountability.
-Additionally, research has demonstrated MDTs improve the rate of prosecution in financial exploitation cases, increase the rates of elder abuse reporting in general and are cost effective.
+Additionally, research has demonstrated MDTs improve the rate of prosecution in financial exploitation cases, increase the rates of elder abuse reporting in general, and are cost effective.